I may earn money or products from the companies mentioned in this post but I only ever recommend things I use and love

 What are your audience telling you?

 Bring it together and think about what your audience is looking for at that moment.
 What is it that you can actually put together and provide to them right now.

 Whether it’s a simple ‘how to’ or it’s something longer.
 Let them know how your product or service can help them in their journey.

 Turn the questions around

 I hope that’s helped – try switching your thinking around when deciding what to post on social media.

-Rather than thinking what should I do, take a step back and think about what your audience are asking and how you can provide value for them.
-Providing that value to your audience will give them a reason to follow you, engage and get to know you better.
+Rather than thinking “what should I do?” – take a step back to think about what your audience are asking and how you can provide value for them.
+Providing that value to your audience will give them a reason to follow, engage and get to know you better.

 At the end of the day getting to know, like and trust the person behind the brand is what it’s about on social media

 That’s who’s going to become your audience and buy from you in future.